Shan-Mei/shanmeis-notes/journalling/hass.md

   <p>- Doing 5.4, justice in Myanmar.
 We also need to do 30 minutes worth of 5.5 by ourselves at home because of Focus Day tomorrow.</p>
   <h4>T2W5L4 - 25/5</h4>
   <p>- Revisioning for test.</p>
+  <h4>T2W6L1 - 29/5</h4>
+  <p>- Ms Pyper literally gave us all the notes for the test that she compiled.
+Amazing teacher.<br>- We also went through essay structure, etc.<br>- We were in McMahon's room, lucky for us it didn't smell of smoke because he's not here this week!</p>